carpentries/carpentries.org/content/posts/2025/08/incentivising-the-completion-of-workshop-surveys.md

 ---
 layout: page
 authors: ["Jannetta S. Steyn"]
-teaser: "Some tips on how to encourage learner completetion of Carpentries workshop surveys."
+teaser: "Some tips on how to encourage learner completion of Carpentries workshop surveys."
 title: "Incentivising the Completion of Workshop Surveys: Tips for Instructors"
 date: 2025-08-18
 time: "09:00:00"